Organisations can sponsor foreign nationals to undertake workplace-based training.

 What happens if my current visa expires before my 407 visa is approved?

 If you are in Australia and hold a substantive visa at the time you lodge your 407 visa application, in most cases you will be granted a Bridging Visa A (BVA), which will allow you to remain in Australia during processing of your 407 visa.
-A useful article about Bridging Visas can be found here, and a separate article regarding conditions on a BVA can be found here.
+For more information, we have separate articles on Bridging Visas and the conditions imposed on BVAs.

 Please note that the BVA will not allow you to re-enter Australia if you depart during processing of your 407 visa.
 If you need to travel during the period you are on a BVA, you will need to apply for a Bridging Visa B (BVB) to be able to re-enter Australia.